 Despite what you might think, it is legal to use a VPN in most countries.
 We don’t advise using a VPN to hide illegal activity, and you can still be caught even if you are using one.
 However, if you are doing nothing wrong but still don’t want your private information to be accessed, a VPN can be worth its weight in gold.
 Depending on where the server you are using is located, you may experience slower speeds than you are used to, so it’s always best to choose a server in a country near to you.
 Most VPN providers will give you the option of choosing from a host of servers in various global locations.

-It’s relatively easy to get started with VPNs.
+It’s relatively easy to get started with VPN.
 The first thing you need is to search online for reputable VPN providers, then sign up on the website of the provider that you are interested in.
 You will normally need to install some software, then choose which server you wish to use.

 There are many free VPN services online, but the best and most efficient, trustworthy ones tend to be the paid-for options.
 The best VPN providers will offer you support and come to the rescue whenever you have a problem.
 You can expect most cheap or free VPNs to compromise your experience by collecting your data or restricting your downloads substantially.
 However, you can purchase paid VPNs for cheaper when using various VPN deals online.

 VPNs and public Wi-Fi